Ennoriel/machyme/src/routes/blog/svelte-observers.md

 ---
 date: Sat Apr 30 2022 11:58:32 GMT+0200 (UTC)
 slug: svelte-observers
-title: 'Svelte very-utils: vh, dpr 🔍'
+title: 'vh observer & dpr observer 🔍'
 description: The easiest way to implement a vh observer and a dpr observer in svelte.
 These components are useful in almost any svelte project.
 keywords:
   - svelte